Tax office cracks down on $1.2 billion work deductions rort

-The ATO is cracking down on work-related deductions this tax time, with car expenses, travel, internet and mobile phone usage, and employment-related education deductions all under scrutiny.
+The Australian Tax Office (ATO) is cracking down on work-related tax deductions this end of financial year, with car expenses, travel, internet and mobile phone usage, and employment-related education deductions all under scrutiny.

 "It's important to remember that a small amount of non-compliance for an individual can lead to big dollars," an ATO spokeswoman told Money.

 "There are 13 million taxpayers, so if everyone pays $1 less than they should, it adds up to a lot."

 The tax office is using increasingly sophisticated technology and data-matching to catch out Australian taxpayers doing the wrong thing.

 "There are three golden rules to remember when making work-related expenses claims," she said.

 "You must have spent the money yourself and weren't reimbursed, it must be directly related to earning your income, and you must have a record to prove it."

 The ATO is also paying particular attention to omitted income and tax deductions being claimed for rental properties.